freylint/freyground/docs/architecture.md

 #### Benchmarking

-If a service is found to be a bottleneck, then benchmarking becomes nessecary.
+If a service is found to be a bottleneck, then benchmarking becomes necessary.
 Benchmarking will primarily, be provided by criterion on the assumption that any performance critical component will first be rewritten in rust.